 Be nice.
 Or else.

-Joined almost 5 years ago via an invitation from Kelly S.
+Joined about 5 years ago via an invitation from Kelly S.

 I love that I could recognize you instantly.

 I encountered this position with a client not too long ago.
 The incumbent design was a modal popup/overlay like the article references -- converted reasonably well, but users hated it and it felt sleazy and off-brand.
 The challenge was to implement something that didn't drive users crazy, and converted as well (or better).
 I designed several treatments which we tested against the incumbent design -- we ended up with something like this: http://dribbble.com/shots/1121315-slide-in-prompt

 Would be curious to see other alternatives people have tried, especially if they have conversion data (anecdotal or otherwise).

 Neat.
 I always love reading these, and performing them informally with relatives of mine when I get the chance.
 I don't fully agree with all of your proposed solutions (e.g. I think the unintuitive nature of the tabs interface in Safari can be attacked at a more fundamental level, and demonstrated explicitly the first time, as opposed to a separate 'mode' that is really an interface band-aid), but enjoyed reading it quite a bit.
 The fact that several of the stock 'data app' icons (weather, stocks, clock), really do imply a live data display, when in fact the icons are static, had never occurred to me before.